leecheeyong/periodic-table/readme.md

 # About
 - This game is mainly used by myself
-- There are 20 elements with their symbols and name
+- There are 20 elements with their symbols and names
 - Made with pure javascript, css, html
 - Fast, Quick, Easy to play
 - Can be edited and be used for other purposes